 Baked ziti is always a go-to favorite.
 I like to layer this ziti like you would a lasagna so you get pockets of melted cheese throughout.
 This version has a combination of ricotta, provolone, Parmesan, and fresh mozzarella cheese making it extra cheesy and creamy.
-Plus, it’s easy to make thanks to store-bought sauce and is ready to go in the oven in about 10 minutes.
+Plus, it’s easy to make thanks to store-bought sauce and is ready to go in the oven in about 15 minutes.

 - 8 ounces ziti

-- 1 cup ricotta cheese
+- 1 cup whole milk ricotta cheese

 - 4 ounces fresh mozzarella, cubed, plus 1/4 cup shredded (for topping)